orharazi/way2vat-test/README.md

 - Respond to a request in a consistent and logical manner
 - Test your work with both unit tests and integration tests.

 Your objective is to write some models and manipulate them through routes.
-Please make sure that the endpoints scales adequately and supports paging, sorting and filtering.
 Additionally, we would also like you to write some tests for your routes.

 ## Challenge
 1. Use [Sequelize](http://docs.sequelizejs.com/manual/installation/getting-started), [TypeORM](https://typeorm.io/) or [Mongoose](https://mongoosejs.com/) to define: